Naman1997/discovr/docs/USER_DOCUMENTATION.md

 **Description**

-Discovers assets in an Azure subscription and exports to CSV.
+Discovers VMs in an Azure subscription and exports to CSV.

 **Flags**